Main illustration: Olenka Malarecka

 We track many data points and are constantly evolving the right balance of KPIs for our needs, which are necessarily changing.
 The three main KPIs that we have leaned on most to drive our team members’ workflows and performance, with the ultimate aim of improving customer retention, are the following:

 - Reviews of teammates’ conversations

 We also have a set of team KPIs, which our global support team works towards achieving.
-Not only does this help to align performance across multiple offices, but it also unites the team in their efforts and means that reps in Sydney feel very much part of the same team as reps in San Francisco, Chicago or Dublin.
+Not only does this help to align performance across multiple offices, but it also unites the team in their efforts and means that reps around the world very much feel part of the same team.

-We recently moved to a weekly model, which applied different weights to different metrics.
+We also apply a weighted KPI model, which applies different emphasis to different metrics.
 This means that if you have a bad week on one data point (say volume of conversations pulled), you can make up for this by exceeding in another (100% customer satisfaction, perhaps).